voostindie/vincents-productivity-suite-for-alfred/README.md

     paste     : Paste group to the frontmost app note
-    create    : Create a new, empty note, optionally with a title index     : Create an index of all notes in this area list      : List all notes in this area open      : Open in Obsidian
+    create    : Create a new, empty note, optionally with a title index     : Create the index of all notes in this area list      : List all notes in this area open      : Open in Obsidian
     paste     : Paste note to the frontmost app